Last Updated on June 13, 2021 by Oddmund Groette

-My time periods are not equal.
-I chose to exit in October instead of November because I know the 4th quarter is the best quarter historically.
+Our time periods are not equal.
+We chose to exit in October instead of November because we know the 4th quarter is the best quarter historically.

 Buying the open in May and selling the open in October gives this accumulated chart:

-As we can see more or less a flat return over 24 years!
+As we can see, it’s more or less a flat return over 24 years!
 There are “just” 9 losing periods, but they average a loss of 10,77% vs. an average gain of 7.21% for winning periods.

 Buying the open in October and selling the open in May gives this accumulated chart: